nosnoc/nosnoc/README.md

 ## General
+It is a modular tool for numerically solving nonsmooth optimal control problems with Piecewise Smooth/Filippov Systems (PSS).
+It supports:
+1. Automatic discretization via the FESD method -  high accuracy and correct sensitivities

+(Note that standard time-stepping methods have only first order accuracy and wrong sensitivities even when they appear to be differentiable!)

+2. Automatic reformulations of systems with state jumps (e.g. contact problems) via time-freezing into Filippov systems/PSS.
+(enables high accuracy even for system with state jump, check out the example library)

+3. Solving the nonsmooth nonlinear programs via homotopy methods.
+Enables the use of off-the-shelf solvers like IPOPT.

-It is a modular tool for numerically solving optimal control problems with piecewise smooth systems (PSS).
-It relies on the recently introduced Finite Elements with Switch Detection (FESD) which enables high accuracy optimal control of PSS.
-The time-freezing reformulation, which transforms several classes of systems with state jumps into PSS is supported as well.
+**NOSNOC**  relies on the recently introduced Finite Elements with Switch Detection (FESD) which enables high accuracy optimal control of PSS.
 It enables the treatment of a broad class of nonsmooth systems in a unified way.
 The user manual can be found [here](https://github.com/nurkanovic/nosnoc/blob/main/doc/nosnoc_manual.pdf).

 ## Installation